slimndap/wp-theatre/readme.txt

 = 0.14 =

+Release Date: February 2nd, 2016

-* The plugin is now ready for [language packs for plugins hosted on WordPress.org](https://make.wordpress.org/plugins/2015/09/01/plugin-translations-on-wordpress-org/).
+* The plugin is now ready for [language packs hosted on WordPress.org](https://make.wordpress.org/plugins/2015/09/01/plugin-translations-on-wordpress-org/).
 This makes it much easier for you to contribute a translation of the plugin in your native language.
+Add you translation [here](https://translate.wordpress.org/projects/wp-plugins/theatre).

 = 0.13 =